aretecode/Todo/README.md

   ) ENGINE=InnoDB DEFAULT CHARSET=utf8;
   ```

--  Change into the project directory (is `todo` here), then start the built-in PHP web server:
+3. Change into the project directory (is `todo` here), then start the built-in PHP web server:
 ```
     cd todo
     php -S localhost:8080 -t web/
 ```

-- Browse to <http://localhost:8080/todo/ajax.php> too do some stuff with a GUI
+4. Browse to <http://localhost:8080/todo/ajax.php> to do some stuff with a GUI

-- You can also browse to <http://localhost:8080/add/words-of-the-todo-you-want-to-add> or with other commands
+5. You can also browse to <http://localhost:8080/add/words-of-the-todo-you-want-to-add> or with other commands
+> if using ajax, change the `var url = ` in [linkhere]

 ## Questions:
 Should UserId be in the HTTTP Request & then use AppService and return a payload only if NOT_AUTHORIZED?